 Other climate change initiatives are being implemented in the country, and Maung Thein encourages more of them.
 But despite his talk of openness and cooperation with the international community, relationships between some government departments and foreign aid organisations still have their challenges.
 When the MMCA first started working in Myanmar about four years ago, staff quickly learned that the government is “still very cautious when dealing with international agencies,” according to the Global Climate Change Alliance’s website.
 This sentiment is echoed by several of the foreign aid organisations working in Myanmar today.
 None would go on the record about the difficulties they face in working with the government and operating in the country out of fear that it might compromise their relationship with national officials.
 But common complaints include some government departments’ excessive criticism of how projects are being implemented, which results in unnecessary delays; language barriers that prevent essential communication with local colleagues; and heavy bureaucratic red tape.

-While the Myanmar government continues to appeal to world powers for much-needed resources, Tin Thein and his fellow farmers are grappling with the fallout.
+Meanwhile the effects of climate change are already being felt throughout the world.
+And while the Myanmar government continues to appeal to world powers for much-needed resources, Tin Thein and his fellow farmers are grappling with the fallout.

-He says he doesn’t know what the term ‘climate change’ means, although he has noticed the weather getting worse.
+Thein says he doesn’t know what the term ‘climate change’ means, although he has noticed the weather getting worse.
 Like many in the country, he’s a devout Buddhist and attributes these changes to karma and selfish human behaviour.
 “As humans’ physical appearance has gotten better, their mind has gotten worse,” he says.
 “That’s related to the weather.”

 Thein didn’t graduate from high school, but he worked hard and helped put his three adult children through university.
 Now they’re all working as teachers in other villages and his youngest, Soe Soe, will start university soon.
 “I’m happy that my children are not farmers,” he says with a long hearty laugh.
 “There will be no problem for them like there is for me.”